TanguyBarthelemy/JD-Tutorials/Sheets/Sheet_1_Tools_installation_EN.md

 ### JAVA_HOME

-Similary for the environment variable `JAVA_HOME` for Windows, you have
+Similarly for the environment variable `JAVA_HOME` for Windows, you have
 to:

 - Search for “Environment variables”